 Extending from Dazu is another series of large-scale diorama of the Beishan, Baodingshan, and Shengshou rock carvings.

 This destination showcases separate rock carvings that are located close to each other.
 The statues look like a congregation of Oriental petrified gods and goddesses.
 The Beishan Rock Carving is dominated by Buddhist figures, with Bodhisattva standing out.
 She is the Oriental Venus.
 The Baodingshan Rock Carving is a massive grouping of stone figures, with around 10,000 statues.
 You can say that it totally rocks!
 The other rock figures include ethnic Buddhist figures, clay creations of Taoist gods in the 10th century, Lao Tzu and Confucius-influenced grotto art.
 During peak season, tickets range from USD29.50 for all the carvings in all the temples.
-Ticket for Beishan alone is USD15, and for Baodingshan alone is USD20.
+Ticket for Beishan alone starts at USD7, and for Baodingshan starts at USD15 (updated 2020).

 Address: Beishan, Dazu County, Chongqing

 5) Ghost City

 Downstream from Chongqing, you will arrive at Fengdu port.
 Fengdu is famed as Eastern Han Dynasty’s “Ghost City” and is usually a part of the excursion along the Yangtze.
 Visiting this place will introduce you to the belief in the afterlife with the ghost returning to pass three important tests before making the final leave.
 It is a showcase of the ghost culture and artisanship in turning these beliefs into tangible representations.
 You pay USD2 to use the lift up the hill.

 Address: Fengdu County (107 miles from Chongqing)